mjschwenne/mjschwenne.github.io/content/ttrpg/great-basin/sessions/2023-04-23/index.md

 organization has strong ties to the Eichen, the group decides to fetch Zorro for the conversation.
-Upon returning to the Forum building, Oisin is able to cast [Red Hand of the Killer](https://aonprd.com/SpellDisplay.aspx?ItemName=Red%20Hand%20of%20the%20Killer) using the body of Bur Harcosa and dye the right hand of whomever hastened his death right.
+Upon returning to the Forum building, Oisin is able to cast [Red Hand of the Killer](https://aonprd.com/SpellDisplay.aspx?ItemName=Red%20Hand%20of%20the%20Killer) using the body of Bur Harcosa and dye the right hand of whomever hastened his death red.
 What follows is a search of the Forum building where you inspect the right hands of anybody you think might be involved with Harcosa's death.
-However, you don't find anything more than one false positive where a working in the print shop was working with red ink.
+However, you don't find anything more than one false positive where a worker in the print shop was working with red ink.

 After the search, the entire Task Force goes to the address listed on the research paper to talk to Dr. Drache.
 The secretary goes upstairs to find her,